 Employer X maintains a SARSEP.
 For calendar year 2012, Bill defers $19,000 to the plan.
 Bill is under age 50, so he is not eligible to make catch-up contributions.
 Bill has excess deferrals of $2,000 because $17,000 is the maximum amounted permitted for 2012 ($19,000 - $17,000 = $2,000).
 Employer X didn't discover this mistake until after April 15, 2013.
 On November 1, 2013, X effected distribution of the excess deferral (plus applicable earnings of $100, totaling $2,100) to Bill.

 For 2012 (year of deferral), Bill must include the $2,000 in gross income.
 For 2013 (year of distribution), Bill must include the $2,100 distribution in gross income.
 This amount would be shown on a Form 1099-R for each year, and Bill, because he is under age 59 ½, must pay the 10% early distribution tax.

 When correction of this type occurs timely, SCP may be used provided the other eligibility requirements of SCP were satisfied and practices and procedures were in place.

 The example illustrates a situation in which Employer X can’t use SCP because correction didn’t occur within the period required by the Revenue Procedure.
 VCP must be used to correct the mistake.

 Voluntary Correction Program:

 Under VCP, correction is the same as described under “Reasonable correction.”
-Employer X files a VCP submission in accordance with Revenue Procedure 2013-12, using the model documents, including Schedule 3 and Forms 8950 and 8951.The fee for the VCP submission is $250.
-If Employer X chooses to retain the excess amounts, an additional compliance fee equal to 10% of the excess amounts will have to be paid.
+Employer X files a VCP submission according to Revenue Procedure 2013-12, using the model documents, including Schedule 3 and Forms 8950 and 8951.The fee for the VCP submission is $250.
+If Employer X chooses to retain the excess amounts in participants’ SEP- IRAs, an additional compliance fee equal to 10% of the excess amounts will apply.

 Audit Closing Agreement Program: